stephenscripts/Effective-C/NOTES/Chapter Two.md

 Because objects and functions are different things, object pointers and function pointers are also different things, and should not be used interchangeably.

+This example program shows a main function with a single code block between the { } characters.
+This kind of code block is also known as a compound statement.